Avi737/Countdown/README.md

 # Countdown

-Countdown timer that counts every second down to the end of 2016.
+Countdown timer that <b>counts</b> every second down to the end of 2016.
 At the end of 2016, the timer stops, and the screen Display "Happy New Year!"
 I built this project using: Javascript, JQuery,HTML,CSS, Animate.CSS.
 The whole project takes about 30 minutes to implement.